 Who is sitting in front of screens and viewing your web product?
 Who are your potential customers?
 What age and gender are they?
 Where do they live?
 What is their level of income?
 What do they need most, and what do they expect from you?

 If you have already had your site running for some time, then web analytic tools, including Google Analytics 360 Suite, and other ways to reach out to your target audience will help you answer these questions.
 If not, your business absolutely needs a website, and the first step is writing a technical specification for it.
 You should know for whom your site or app is designed.
 This allows you to predict the prospect clients’ online behavior and determine the view and functional characteristics of your web resource in order to meet customer needs.

 For example, if the spec is for developing a new site, then it should describe in detail the requirements regarding software, security, search engine optimization and all other aspects.
 To visualize the color scheme or demonstrate the location of layout blocks and other interface elements, you can add a website map, page templates, models, prototypes etc. The more concrete and accurately formulated a spec is, the more likely you’ll get a desirable and expected result.

 The need to take into account new information, revealed in the course of the project, arises very often.
 In such cases, the specification is altered, corrected and extended.
 However, don’t abuse it.
-The ideal case is when a customer and a developer imagine the same end product from the very beginning.
+The ideal case is when customers and web developers imagine the same end product from the very beginning.
 This will reduce risk factors and confusion.

 So, if accurate coordinates of your destination are set initially, then small deflections won’t push you away from the right direction.
-Nevertheless, if you don’t have a technical specification yet, but just an idea, don’t hesitate to contact our experienced specialists.
-They will give you advice on project and help make the spec.
+Nevertheless, if you don’t have a technical specification yet, but just an idea, don’t hesitate to contact our website development services company.
+We will give you advice on the project and help make the spec.